Arezookhalili/Arezookhalili.github.io/_posts/2023-03-18-Predicting-Customer-Loyalty.md

 * Linear Regression = 0.853

 <br>
-Even though we were not specifically interested in the drivers of prediction, it was interesting to see across all three modelling approaches, that the input variable with the biggest impact on the prediction was *distance_from_store* rather than variables such as *total sales*.
-This is interesting information for the business, so discovering this as we went was worthwhile.
+Even though I was not specifically interested in the drivers of prediction, it was interesting to see across all three modelling approaches, that the input variable with the biggest impact on the prediction was *distance_from_store* rather than variables such as *total sales*.
+This was interesting information for the business, so discovering this as I went was worthwhile.

 <br>
 # Predicting Missing Loyalty Scores <a name="modelling-predictions"></a>

-We have selected the model to use (Random Forest) and now we need to make the *loyalty_score* predictions for those customers that the market research consultancy was unable to tag.
+I selected Random Forest to make the *loyalty_score* predictions for those customers that the market research consultancy was unable to tag.

-We cannot just pass the data for these customers into the model, as is - we need to ensure the data is in exactly the same format as what was used when training the model.
+I could not just pass the data for these customers into the model, as was - I needed to ensure the data was in exactly the same format as what was used when training the model.

-In the following code, we will
+In the following code, I

 * Import the required packages for preprocessing
 * Import the data for those customers who are missing a *loyalty_score* value